dimitri-nicolo/calico/threat/honeypod/honeypods.md

 Use one of the following sample honeypods manifests or customize them for your implementation.
 All images include a minimal container that runs or mimics a running application.
 The images provided have been hardened with built-in protections to reduce the risk of them being compromised.

 > **Note**: When modifying the provided honeypod manifests, be sure to update the [globalalert]({{site.baseurl}}/reference/resources/globalalert) section in the manifest to match your changes.
 Ensure the alert name has the prefix `honeypod`, for example `honeypod.new.alert`.
+{: .alert .alert-info}

 - **IP Enumeration**

-  Expose a empty pod that can only be reached via PodIP, we can see when the attacker is probing the pod network:
+  Expose an empty pod that can only be reached via PodIP, allowing you to see when the attacker is probing the pod network:

 ```bash
 kubectl apply -f {{ "/manifests/threatdef/honeypod/ip-enum.yaml" | absolute_url }}
 ```

-- **Exposed service (nginx)**
+- **Expose an nginx service**

   Expose a nginx service that serves a generic page.
 The pod can be discovered via ClusterIP or DNS lookup.
 An unreachable service `tigera-dashboard-internal-service` is created to entice the attacker to find and reach, `tigera-dashboard-internal-debug`: